Motion Matters: Compact Gaussian Streaming for Free-Viewpoint Video Reconstruction: Experiments

 \subsection{Ablation Study}

 To validate the effectiveness of our proposed methods, we ablate three components of ComGS framework in Tab.~\ref{Tab: main ablation}.

-In the Experiment 1, we adopt a random chosen techniques for keypoint selection.
-However, since the selection is not guided by region regions, it may result in ineffective modeling of static areas and inadequate representation of scenes, which leads to a slight degradation in PSNR.
-Experiment 2 model scene motion only using the selected keypoints, without applying the adaptive motion-driven mechanism for neighboring points.
-The resulting drop in reconstruction quality demonstrates the importance of collaborative modeling in keypoint-driven regions for accurate motion representation.
-In the Experiment 3, we reconstruct the FVV only relying on the key frames correction, which indicates that keypoint-driven motion representation is crucial for our method.
-Experiment 4 disable the error-aware correction in key frames reconstruction.
-This leads to a significant performance drop, demonstrating that error-aware correction in key frames would solve the error accumulation across frames.
+In the \textbf{Experiment 1}, we ablate the motion-sensitive keypoint selection and instead select keypoints randomly.
+Since the random selection is not guided by motion regions, it may result in ineffective modeling of static areas and inadequate representation on motion regions (Fig.~\ref{Fig: selection_method} (b)), which leads to a slight degradation in PSNR. \textbf{Experiment 2} removes the adaptive motion-driven mechanism and models scene motion only using the selected keypoints, without incorporating any neighboring points.
+The resulting drop in reconstruction quality demonstrates that effective motion modeling relies not only on accurately keypoint selection, but also on the selection of their neighboring points.
+In the \textbf{Experiment 3}, we reconstruct FVV only relying on the first frame reconstruction and key frame correction, without modeling non-key frames by keypoint reconstruction, which results in a significant performance drop.
+We emphasize that although the parameters of keypoints are few, the keypoint-based modeling plays a crucial role in FVV reconstruction. \textbf{Experiment 4} ablates the error-aware correction in key frame reconstruction.
+The performance degradation demonstrates that the error-aware correction in key frames would solve the error accumulation across frames.

 To further investigate the role of keypoint-driven motion representation, we visualize the selection and driven process in Fig.~\ref{Fig: selection_adaptive}.
 The top row shows that keypoints are predominantly selected in motion regions, such as the human body and moving objects.
 The bottom row highlights the adaptively controlled areas for neighboring points, which similarly focus on regions with significant motion (e.g., the person and the dog).
 Fig.~\ref{Fig: selection_method} visualizes Gaussians updated region using farthest keypoint selection~\cite{wan2024superpoint}, random keypoint selection and our method, respectively, which demonstrates that our method accurately captures motion-intensive areas.
 These results indicate that ComGS can effectively leverage the locality and consistency of scene motion.